GST and QST Rebate for Owners of New or Substantially Renovated Housing

 The GST and QST apply to the sale of:

-Under certain conditions, you may be entitled to a rebate (partial refund) of the GST and QST you paid in the following situations:
+As an individual, you may, under certain conditions, be entitled to a rebate (partial refund) of the GST and QST you paid in the following situations:

 To be eligible for a GST and QST rebate for the purchase of a new or substantially renovated residential unit (and the land on which it is located) from a builder, the following conditions must be met:

-- The unit is a single-unit residential complex or a residential unit held in co-ownership.
+• The unit is a single-unit residential complex, a mobile home or a residential unit held in co-ownership.

-- You paid GST and QST on the purchase.
+• You or a co-owner paid GST and QST on the purchase of the residential complex.

-- The construction or renovation work was at least 90% completed when ownership of the unit was transferred to you.
+• The construction or renovation work was at least 90% completed when ownership of the unit was transferred to you or a co-owner.

-- When the work was completed, you or a relation was the first occupant of the unit.
+• When the work was completed, you, a relation, a co-owner or their relation was the first occupant of the unit.

-- The unit is your primary place of residence (or that of a relation).
+• The unit is your primary place of residence or that of a relation, or the primary place of residence of a co-owner or their relation.

 To be entitled to a rebate (partial refund) of the GST and QST when you build a residential unit or hire someone to build one, all the following conditions must be met: